Dealing with debts and debt collectors is more common than you think – especially in these strange times.

 We will start off by answering some of the most common questions with regards to Max Recovery Limited.
 Getting a letter from any debt collection agency can be a cause for confusion and can also be a bit scary – hopefully, these top tips will put your mind at ease.

-Who are Max Recovery Debt Collectors?
+Who are Max Recovery Limited?

 Max Recovery Ltd is a debt purchaser with a particular focus on bankruptcy.
 Trust deeds, sequestration and insolvency.
 Officially they are classed as a debt collection agency; in the case of Max Recovery, they ‘buy’ debts from lenders.
 They collect debts for many well-known banks, brands and organisations.
 These include: